-The following recommendations will help eliminate, or reduce, any oral health problems
+The following tips will help eliminate, or reduce, any oral health problems while

 Brush your teeth carefully after every meal with fluoride toothpaste and a soft-bristled

-toothbrush, as food becomes easily lodged in the braces.
+toothbrush, as food becomes easily stuck in the braces.
 A new toothbrush may be needed

 every 3 to 4 months or sooner if bristles are broken or frayed.
 A worn toothbrush